Skip to Main Content

 ...
 See More ...
 See Less

-• Mariners' Emerson Hancock: Holds own in debut
+• Mariners' Emerson Hancock: Tagged for seven runs

-Hancock allowed a run on two hits and three walks while striking out three over five innings in a no-decision versus the Padres on Wednesday.
+Hancock (1-2) allowed seven runs on eight hits and four walks while striking out five over five innings to take the loss Monday versus the Yankees.

 ...
 See More ...
 See Less